-Security Bond for domestic workers in Singapore is a legal requirement imposed by the Ministry of Manpower in Singapore (MOM).
-It protects employers in the event that a domestic worker violates the terms of her employment contract.
+The Ministry of Manpower in Singapore (MOM) imposes a security bond for domestic workers in Singapore.
+This requirement protects employers in the event that a domestic worker violates the terms of her employment contract.

 The cost of these bonds ranges from SG$5,000 (Singaporean dollars) to SG$7,000.
 The latter amount applies to workers from the Philippines, whose government requires additional costs to be covered.